charles-tan-essence/google_utils/README.md

 # google_utils
 Bunch of classes to make interacting with the official Google API Python Client even easier.
 Is this a wrapper?

+Functionality is limited at the moment but I intend to add the most common functionality that should be used by the casual user.
+This will include (of course) authentication, and other commonly used services such as sheets or drive.

+At the very least, you can use the Authenticator to obtain credentials that can be used in all of [Google's official API Python Client](https://github.com/googleapis/google-api-python-client).
+Further documentation for their api client can be found [here](https://github.com/googleapis/google-api-python-client/blob/master/docs/README.md).

 ## Step 1: Installation

 (To-do: make the repo installable as a package via pip)